oaklandgit/clibro/README.md

 ## Basic Usage

-Start Clibro by calling any URL, which will fetch the page and display a screenshot it in the terminal:
+Start Clibro by calling any URL, which will fetch the page and display a labeled screenshot in the terminal:

 ```
 $ bro python.org